ocstringham/oliverstringham/content/drafts/to-do.md

 ## to do

 * Add summaries to last research pieces
-* Port over blog posts (try to convert some to RMarkdown)
 * Finish About me page
+* PhD to home page

 * finalize port to new site, including domain